Etheonor/supanextail/README.md

 ### Installation

+#### SupaNexTail project

+You'll need to fork this repository.
+I suggest to keep your repository sync with SupaNexTail, in order to get all future updates.

+To do that, you'll have extended information on this page: https://docs.github.com/en/github/collaborating-with-pull-requests/working-with-forks/syncing-a-fork

 #### Supabase

 You need to create a Supabase project and make a SQL Query with the « SetupSupabaseSQL.sql » (You can copy the content and create a query in the Supabase dashboard)